-*As of 9/30/13, we have move to a new location and are no longer at the Lakeview Campus.
+NOTE: *As of 9/30/13, we have moved to a new location and are no longer at the Lakeview Campus.
 Please see new our address, telephone and FAX numbers.

 The Office of the Ombudsperson is responsible for the intake and monitoring of all formal District complaints.
 Formal complaints can be filed in this office.

-The Ombudsperson is also responsible for investigating complaints regarding discrimination as well as complaints concerning the state program for English Language Learners (ELL) and retaliation for, or interference with ELL Program advocacy.
+The Ombudsperson is also responsible for investigating discrimination complaints (filed by students or parents/guardians) as well as complaints concerning the state program for English Language Learners (ELL) and retaliation for, or interference with ELL Program advocacy.
 The Ombudsperson also coordinates Williams Uniform Complaints and submits a Quarterly Report to the Governing Board.
 The Ombudsperson also serves as the Title IX Coordinator.

 The District encourages the early, informal resolution of complaints at the site level whenever possible.
 If parents or guardians have a concern they should first contact the Principal at their child's school.
 Please see the attached directory which lists the name of the Principal of each school.
-[2013-14 Schools Director], [2012-13 Schools Directory]
+Schools Directory 2014-15

-If you have additional questions or are not satisfied with the resolution offered by your child's school Principal, you may also contact the Regional Executive Officer, for additional assistance.
-School Sites by Region - Network 2012-13
+If you have additional questions or are not satisfied with the resolution offered by your child's school Principal, you may also contact the Network Superintendent, for additional assistance.
+PK-12 Networks 2014-15

 If your child attends a public Charter School, you should contact the Principal of your child's school.
-Charter Schools Directory All charter schools have their own complaint procedures and Governing Board.
-You may also contact the District's Charter Schools Office for assistance by contacting, Ms. Silke Bradford, Director of Quality School Providers, Office of Charter Schools at (510) 336-7572 or FAX (510) 482-6774.The Charter Schools Office is located at in Room 9, Tilden Campus, 4551 Steele Street, Oakland, CA 94619.
-Email: firstname.lastname@example.org
+Charter Schools are similar to a small school district and have their own Superintendent and policies.
+Since they are not OUSD employees we cannot investigate complaints filed against charter schools.
+All charter schools have their own complaint procedures and Governing Board.
+You may also contact the District's Charter Schools Office for assistance by contacting:

 The Governing Board desires to provide a safe school environment that allows all students equal access and opportunities in the district's academic and other educational support programs, services, and activities.
 The Board prohibits, at any district school or school activity, unlawful discrimination, harassment, intimidation, and bullying of any student based on the student's actual race, color, ancestry, national origin, ethnic group identification, citizenship, age, religion, marital or parental status, physical or mental disability, medical condition, status as a veteran or disabled veteran, sex, sexual orientation, gender, gender identity, or gender expression; the perception of one or more of such characteristics; or association with a person or group with one or more of these actual or perceived characteristics.